vlucas/phpdotenv/UPGRADING.md

 ## V4.0 to V4.1

+Version 4.1 is a minor release, and as such, there are no breaking changes.
+There is, however a deprecation to be noted.

+### Details

-There are no breaking changes in this release, but the `Dotenv\Dotenv` constructor now expects either an array of file paths as the third parameter, or an instance of `Dotenv\Store\StoreInterface`.
+The `Dotenv\Dotenv` constructor now expects either an array of file paths as the third parameter, or an instance of `Dotenv\Store\StoreInterface`.
 Passing an array is deprecated, and will be removed in V5.

 ## V3 to V4

+### Introduction

+Version 4 sees some refactoring, and support for escaping dollars in values (https://github.com/vlucas/phpdotenv/pull/380).
+It is no longer possible to change immutability on the fly, and the `Loader` no longer is responsible for tracking immutability.
+It is now the responsibility of "repositories" to track this.
+One must explicitly decide if they want (im)mutability when constructing an instance of `Dotenv\Dotenv`.

+Release notes for 4.0.0 are available [here](https://github.com/vlucas/phpdotenv/releases/tag/v4.0.0).

+### Details

 V4 has again changed the way you initialize the `Dotenv` class.
 If you want immutable loading of environment variables, then replace `Dotenv::create` with `Dotenv::createImmutable`, and if you want mutable loading, replace `Dotenv::create` with `Dotenv::createMutable` and `->overload()` with `->load()`.
 The `overload` method has been removed in faviour of specifying mutability at object construction.